-The purpose of the DiaMedica Therapeutics Inc. 2019 Omnibus Incentive Plan (this 'Plan') is to advance the interests of DiaMedica Therapeutics Inc. a corporation organized under the laws of Canada (the "Company"), and its shareholders by enabling the Company and its Subsidiaries to attract and retain qualified individuals to perform services for the Company and its Subsidiaries, providing incentive compensation for such individuals that is linked to the growth and profitability of the Company and increases in shareholder value and aligning the interests of such individuals with the interests of its shareholders through opportunities for equity participation in the Company.
+The purpose of the DiaMedica Therapeutics Inc. Amended and Restated 2019 Omnibus Incentive Plan (this "Plan") is to advance the interests of DiaMedica Therapeutics Inc. a corporation governed under the laws of British Columbia (the "Company"), and its shareholders by enabling the Company and its Subsidiaries to attract and retain qualified individuals to perform services for the Company and its Subsidiaries, providing incentive compensation for such individuals that is linked to the growth and profitability of the Company and increases in shareholder value and aligning the interests of such individuals with the interests of its shareholders through opportunities for equity participation in the Company.
+The original version of this Plan initially became effective upon its approval by the Company's shareholders on May 22, 2019.
+This Plan has been approved by the Board and shall become effective upon approval by the shareholders of the Company on May 18, 2022.